-- The Company shall identify and evaluate security risks related to confidentiality, integrity and availability and based on such evaluation implement appropriate technical and organizational measures to ensure a level of security which is appropriate to the risk.
+- The Company shall identify and evaluate security risks related to confidentiality, integrity and availability and based on such evaluation implement appropriate technical and organizational measures to ensure a level of security that is appropriate to the risk.

 - The Company shall have documented processes and routines for handling risks within its operations.

 - The Company shall periodically assess the risks related to information systems and processing, storing and transmitting information.

 1.2.1.
 The Company shall identify and evaluate security risks related to confidentiality, integrity and availability and based on such evaluation implement appropriate technical and organizational measures to ensure a level of security that is appropriate to the risk of the specific Personal Data types and purposes being processed by the Company, including inter alia as appropriate:

 - The pseudonymisation and encryption of Personal Data;